210823-Enterprise/demos/week2/README.md

 - What is `PL/pgSQL`?

-- How do you call Stored Procedures in SQL from JDBC? (_Think about the Interfaces availble in JDBC API_)
+- How do you call Stored Procedures in SQL from JDBC? (_Think about the Interfaces availble in the JDBC API_)

+- What is Maven?
+  - What are teh Maven Lifecycles?

+- :star: see this Maven Demo & guide [here](https://github.com/210823-Enterprise/demos/blob/main/week2/notes/maven.md) 👈

 <br>